MrThearMan/graphene-django-query-optimizer/docs/quickstart.md

 amount of records in our database, so the number of queries is only going to increase.
 This is called an [N+1 problem].

-We are also over-fetching all fields on each model, and not taking advantage of GraphQLs schema at all.
+We are also over-fetching all fields on each model, and thus not taking advantage of GraphQLs schema at all.

 This is the issue this library hopes to solve.

 > Shoutout to [graphene-django-optimizer][prev], which inspired this library.
-> The library seem to no longer work in modern versions of Django.
+> The library seem to no longer work in modern versions of `graphene-django`.
 > Hopefully this library can replace it, while offering a cleaner API.

 We can optimize this query by simply using `DjangoObjectType` from `query_optimizer`